Cycloctane/pylibcue/README.rst

 pylibcue
 ========

 pylibcue is a CUE sheet parser library for python.
 It provides fast and reliable CUE sheets parsing interfaces for python by wrapping `libcue
 <https://github.com/lipnitsk/libcue>`_ C library with Cython.

+*Note:* from pylibcue v0.2.1, pylibcue uses a libcue fork with custom patches (`Cycloctane/libcue <https://github.com/Cycloctane/libcue>`_) instead of original libcue to provide additional bugfixes and features.

 Install
 -------